squaresLab/genprog-code/README.md

 1. CIL

     We use [CIL](https://github.com/cil-project/cil) to parse C and manipulate ASTs.
 Anything newer than CIL 1.7.3 should work.
+The easiest way to get CIL is with [opam][] by running:

+        opam install cil

+    If you install CIL using opam, make sure that the CIL environment variable isn't set and move on the step 2.
+If you choose to skip opam, the following instructions should work:

     Make sure that you have the OCaml compiler, perl, and [ocamlfind][] installed and run:

         cd cil
         ./configure